punit170/DSL-for-LogicGate-designers/README.md

 // Evaluating a created logic gate<br>
 **LogicGate("NotGate").eval**

-//Evaluating a logic gate which is not created will give an error<br>
+//Evaluating a logic gate that is not created will give an error<br>
 **LogicGate("someGate").eval**

 ## Input